-We estimate that it will take you an average of 15 minutes per response for the IMLS

-Supplementary Information Form and the IMLS Library Program Information Form through Grants.gov; and three hours per response for the IMLS Budget Form.
+We estimate that it will take you an average of 15 minutes per response for the IMLS Program Information Sheet and three hours per response for the IMLS Budget Form.
 We estimate that it will take you an average of 60 minutes per response for the Digital Product Form.